c-atagec/myblog/content/blog/display-property.md

 ## display: none;

 - It simply **hides** the element.
-- Element that has `display: none;` property is not going show up on screen and other elements will act like it doesn't exist.
+- Element that has `display: none;` property is not going show up on the screen and other elements will act like it doesn't exist.

-## It's time to see how they interact with each other
+## Let's take a look at how they interact with each other
 We learned what `inline`, `inline-block`, `block` level elements are.
-Let's take a look at how they interact with each other.
+It's time to see how they work together.

-Imagine you purchased *two paintings*, *a TV* and a *TV unit* to decorate your favorite corner of the house.
+Imagine you purchased *two paintings*, *a TV*, and a *TV unit* to decorate your favorite corner of the house.

 First, you put the *TV* between the *paintings* vertically and the *TV* unit at the bottom. (`display: block;` on each element)